PYSX-Physix/RPX/README.md

 # RPX Game Documentation

 ## Overview
-This RPX Game is built using PyGlet, a Python library for creating games and multimedia applications.
+This RPX Game is built using PyGlet, a Python library for creating games and multimedia applications as well as a part of a custom engine deriving from PyGlet.
 The game features various scenes, character interactions, and 2D environments.

 ## Supported Platforms
 Windows 10/11, MacOS 10.13 and newer